 Winston Churchill (1874 – 1965) After leading Great Britain in the Second World War, he was one of the first leaders to raise the spectre of an ‘Iron Curtain’ descending across Europe.

 Dwight Eisenhower (1890 – 1969) Eisenhower was supreme military commander of Allied forces in Western Europe.
 When President of the US 1953-61, he articulated a domino theory – arguing Communism should be stopped before allowing it to spread.
 He ended the Korean War in 1953, but sent the first US troops to Vietnam and prepared to intervene in Cuba.
-He made some attempts to limit nuclear weapon proliferation, but this was generally unsuccessful and nuclear stockpiles increased on both sides.
+He made some attempts to limit nuclear weapon proliferation, but this was generally unsuccessful, and nuclear stockpiles increased on both sides.

 Joseph Stalin (1879 – 1953) Leader and dictator of the Soviet Union.
 After the end of the Second World War, Stalin was committed to taking ideological and political control of Eastern Europe.
 He saw this as a buffer zone against the West.
 This attempt to control Eastern Europe was one of the main factors in the birth of the Cold War.

-John F. Kennedy (1917 – 1963) US President (1961-63) As President he helped to diffuse the Cuban Missile Crisis which came perilously close to escalation.
+John F. Kennedy (1917 – 1963) US President (1961-63) As President he helped to defuse the Cuban Missile Crisis which came perilously close to escalation.
 He delivered a famous speech in West Berlin arguing the Berlin Wall showed the failure of Communism.
 In 1961, he ordered the expanse of the Space Race programme.

 Nikita Khrushchev (1894 – 1971) Successor to Stalin.
 He led the Soviet Union from 1953 to 1964 during the tense years of the Cold War.
 He cut conventional forces, but built up the number of nuclear missiles and was involved in the stand-off when in 1962 missiles were sent to Cuba – an ally of the Soviet Union.

-Charles de Gaulle (1890 – 1970) Under de Gaulle’s presidency, France became a member of the EEC and de Gaulle encouraged a European federation.
+Charles de Gaulle (1890 – 1970) Under de Gaulle’s presidency, France became a member of the EEC, and de Gaulle encouraged a European federation.
 However, he sought to lead France on a non-aligned course and withdrew France from NATO in 1969.
 He criticised the US involvement in the Vietnam War.

-Yuri Andropov (1914 – 1984) As Soviet Ambassador to Hungary he ordered the suppression of the Hungarian revolution of 1954.
+Yuri Andropov (1914 – 1984) As Soviet Ambassador to Hungary, he ordered the suppression of the Hungarian revolution of 1954.
 He was later elected to Chairman of KGB, where he suppressed dissent and encouraged the invasion of Afghanistan in 1979.
-He was leader of the Soviet Union for 15 months in 1982-84.
+He was the leader of the Soviet Union for 15 months in 1982-84.

 U Thant (1909 – 1974) was a Burmese diplomat and the third United Nations Secretary-General.
-U Thant played a crucial role in diffusing the Cuban Missile Crisis and was widely respected for his calmness, detachment and commitment to conflict resolution in his role as UN Secretary General 1961-1971.
+U Thant played a crucial role in diffusing the Cuban Missile Crisis and was widely respected for his calmness, detachment and commitment to conflict resolution in his role as UN Secretary-General 1961-1971.

 Mikhail Gorbachev (1931 – ) Russian President from 1984-1991.
 Gorbachev initiated a policy of Glasnost and Perestroika.
 These policies of reform and openness led to a decline in Cold War tensions, the fall of the Berlin wall and the ending of Communist party rule in the Soviet Union.
 He negotiated with Reagan to reduce nuclear weapons, and unlike his predecessors, allowed Eastern European countries to leave the Warsaw Pact and become independent democracies.

 Lech Walesa.
-(1943-) Leader of the Polish Solidarity Movement – he helped to bring about the end of one party Communist rule.
+(1943-) Leader of the Polish Solidarity Movement – he helped to bring about the end of one-party Communist rule.
 Became first non-Communist President in 1991.
 Awarded the Nobel Peace Prize in 1983.